 People with Alzheimer’s or a related dementia may become more confused or nervous later in the day, often as the sun sets.
 This is called sundowning.
 They may see or hear things that are not there.
 They may accuse people of things that are not true, like stealing or lying, and may pace or walk back and forth.
 This is not done on purpose, and people with dementia cannot control it.

 Why does this happen?
-People with dementia might be more tired in the late afternoon, or even reacting to their care partner’s feelings of being tired.
+People with dementia might be more tired in the late afternoon, or even react to their care partner’s feelings of being tired.
 The changing amounts of light and shadows can also be confusing or scary to them, especially as the sun sets earlier during the winter.
 However, there are a few simple ways you can help prevent sundowning from occurring.

 Make changes at home: